rayriffy/elysia-remote-dts/README.md

 # Elysia remote DTS

-A plugin that provide `.d.ts` types remotely for external devs to consume.
+A plugin that provide `.d.ts` types remotely for Eden Treaty to consume.

 Imagine in this scenario, you deploy an Elysia server remotely somewhere.
 And you also want to provide the benefit of end-to-end type safety by using [Eden Treaty](https://elysiajs.com/eden/overview#eden-treaty-recommended).
 But external developer may not have a direct access to source code to pull `typeof app` types out from your server maybe because.